APPLICATIONS FOR FEEDING THE CITY 2021 ARE NOW CLOSED

-Feeding the City, powered by Bank of America, is a six-month incubation programme to support people who are passionate about creating sustainable food businesses that benefit urban communities and our environment.
+Feeding the City, powered by Bank of America, is a six-month incubation programme to support people who are passionate about creating sustainable food businesses in Germany that benefit urban communities and our environment.
 We help people with big ideas to make a change by growing their innovative solutions.

 Industry-specific mentoring from food and business experts